Amiemar/binary_trees/README.md

 # binary_trees
-this a group project repository
+This is a group project repository which comprises of the following students:

+Abiola Mariam <ayoabiolamariam@gmail.com>
+Afolabi Fatai Kayode <nifty_afk@yahoo.com>